tldr-pages/tldr/pages/common/mutt.md

 `mutt -i {{file}} {{recipient@example.com}}`

-- Specify a draft file containing the header and the body of the message:
+- Specify a draft file containing the header and the body of the message, in RFC 5322 format:

 `mutt -H {{file}} {{recipient@example.com}}`